Have You Set your Business’ Budget for the Holiday Season?

 The holiday season is a festive time of the year.
 The spirit of giving encourages us to celebrate with everyone, not just with family and friends, and so no matter what type of business you are, you will decorate your work-place (especially if you’re a retailer) and distribute gifts to all stakeholders of your business.
 The decorations and gifts need not be extravagant and expensive, but will go a long way in building key business relationships with your stakeholders.
 That said, these costs do need to be budgeted in.

 Once you are done setting up your updated budget, you might realize that you are low on working capital.
-You need not worry though, as considering a short-term business loan will keep you from cutting down your budget.
-In fact, this year interest rates are lower than usual which makes the expense of borrowing relatively small compared to the gains from the added expenditure.
+You need not worry though, as considering a short-term business funding will keep you from cutting down your budget.
+In fact, this year cost of working capitals are lower than usual which makes the expense of borrowing relatively small compared to the gains from the added expenditure.
 The increased revenue in sales you project from the set budget far outweigh the borrowing expense you would incur.
-You would be well-advised to strengthen your budget through a short-term loan from First Down Funding.
+You would be well-advised to strengthen your budget through a short-term funding from First Down Funding.
 We will ensure your working-capital stays afloat throughout the duration of the holidays.
 Contact us now so you can enjoy a hassle-free holiday season!